 Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx NYC) is one of the first practices in New York to offer an alternative treatment for shoulder, arm and hand pain.
-Depending on severity of the pain, signs and symptoms in addition to traditional treatment options such as muscle relaxants, injections or physical therapy we might offer a cutting edge, non-invasive disc decompression procedure and Platelet Rich Plasma (PRP) injections.
+Depending on the severity of the pain, signs, and symptoms in addition to traditional treatment options such as muscle relaxants, injections or physical therapy we might offer cutting edge Platelet Rich Plasma (PRP) injections and Stem Cell Injections.

 Tennis elbow is a medical condition characterized by pain in the wrist and arm, due to an overuse of the tendons in your elbow.
 It usually occurs due to repetitive motions of the wrist and arm.
 Tennis elbow is not characteristic just for tennis players.
 Most of the cases reported were people who did not play tennis but had jobs who required repetitive motions of the elbow and arm, like plumbers, butchers, painters or carpenters.